A flexible Bayesian g-formula for causal survival analyses with time-dependent confounding: Introduction

-The longitudinal propensity score defines the conditional probability to receive the treatment at each time point (extends its counterpart in the setting of a point treatment \citep{Rosenbaum1983}), balances the (time-varying) confounders, and is arguably easier to model compared to the multi-dimensional confounders.
-More recently, \citet{Zhou2019} proposed a multiple imputation approach to operationalize the g-computation that still requires modeling both the time-varying confounders and the final continuous outcome, but considered the use of penalized splines to reduce the model misspecification bias and integrated the longitudinal propensity scores to offer additional robustness.
-In a similar vein, our first contribution is expanding the non-iterative survival g-formula in \citet{Wen2021} to accommodate longitudinal balancing scores.
-We show that the finest longitudinal balancing scores are the entire list of confounders, and therefore our version of g-formula encompasses the one in \citet{Wen2021} as a special case.
-Conversely, the coarsest longitudinal balancing scores are the product of longitudinal propensity scores and censoring scores, which is a scalar that is easier to model at each time point.
-Owing to the reduction in the number of required component models, this streamlined representation of the survival g-formula not only enhances the implementation feasibility but also offers the potential to diminish the risk of model misspecification.
+The longitudinal propensity score defines the conditional probability of receiving the treatment in each period, balances the time-varying confounders, and is arguably easier to model compared to the multi-dimensional confounders \citep{Zhou2019}.
+This leads to our first contribution, which is to expand the non-iterative survival g-formula in \citet{Wen2021} to accommodate longitudinal balancing scores, with an overall objective of providing a useful alternative to the classic survival parametric g-formula.
+We show that the finest longitudinal balancing scores are the original confounders, and therefore, our version of the g-formula encompasses the one in \citet{Wen2021} as a special case.
+Conversely, the coarsest longitudinal balancing score is the product of the longitudinal propensity score and the censoring score, a scalar easier to model in each period and offers convenience and feasibility in implementation.